 The first key to success in any landscape project large or small begins with a plan!

 How To Make The Most Of Small Backyard Landscaping Design: Ideas For Small Yards

 Summary: Backyard landscaping small yards can be a challenge when the dimensions of the backyard are long and narrow or wide with not much depth.
 But, there are still plenty of ideas to go around to make your small yard landscape a winner.
-Here are some tips to keeping things in balance.
+Here are some tips for keeping things in balance.

-Question: We want to landscape our small backyard garden area – actually it is small yard in width but has a long narrow strip (it is an older home).
+Question: We want to landscape our small backyard garden area – actually it is a small yard in width but has a long narrow strip (it is an older home).
 We could use some ideas on ways we can make the garden space look larger but remain quaint.
-Any tips or ideas on keeping the this small landscape area produce the most impact in not get out of balance?
+Any tips or ideas on keeping this small landscape area produce the most impact in not getting out of balance?
 Trent, East Orange, NJ

 Answer: The rules for backyard landscaping small yards and garden design are the same as the rules for any art form:

 - A main focus of interest around which the design is built

 Those who study the arrangement of flowers are sensitive to these principles; obedience to them is implicit in a good garden.

 In reality, a garden (backyard, front yard, large or small yard) is never finished, and it usually takes several years for plants to:

 - Grow and mature